On Dirichlet, Poncelet and Abel problems: Generic biquadratic curve

-All these cases \re{par13}-\re{par a2} admit calculations as above that gave us the formula \re{per_theta}.
-Such calculations were done by our collaborators M.V.
+All of these cases, i.e. \re{par13}-\re{par a2}, allow calculations, similar to those described above, and the calculations finally led to the formula \re{per_theta}.
+Such calculations were completed by our collaborators M.V.
 Belogljadov and A.A.
-Telitsyna (\cite{Bel },\cite{Telitsina}) and they bring the following results:
+Telitsyna (\cite{Bel },\cite{Telitsina}), and their work produced the following results:

 a common answer for cases \re{par13}, \re{par4}, \re{par7}, \re{par asym}, \re{par a2}